Niharika811/DERMA-skin-disease-detection/README.md

-# App Icon MedAI
+# Derma - AI-Powered Skin Disease Detection Website

-MedAI is a Flask application that utilizes AI algorithms to detect skin diseases and provide treatment susceptibility for patients.
-It offers an intelligent system that analyzes patient data and provides valuable insights for effective disease diagnosis and treatment planning.
+ Derma is an innovative website that utilizes advanced machine learning algorithms to accurately detect skin diseases.
+It provides users with a reliable platform to analyze their skin conditions, receive accurate disease diagnoses, and access treatment recommendations.

 ## Preview
 ![App Preview](link_to_your_app_preview_image)

 ## Features
-- **Skin Disease Detection:** MedAI leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
+-** Precision Disease Detection:** Derma's machine learning model is trained on vast datasets of skin conditions, enabling it to provide precise and reliable disease detection results.
-- **Treatment Susceptibility:** Based on the detected disease, MedAI provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
+-**Tailored Treatment Insights:**Upon diagnosis, Derma offers users personalized treatment insights, empowering them with knowledge to make informed decisions about their skin health.
-- **User-Friendly Interface:** MedAI offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
+-**Intuitive Interface:** With a user-friendly interface, Derma makes it easy for users to upload images, view results, and access comprehensive information about skin diseases and treatments.
-- **Data Privacy and Security:** MedAI prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.
+-**Data Protection:** Derma prioritizes user privacy and data security, ensuring that all uploaded images and personal information are handled with the utmost care and compliance with privacy regulations.

 ## Used Technologies
 - Python 3.7 or above
 - Flask
-- Pillow==5.4.1
+- React
-- gevent==1.4.0
+-
-- gunicorn==19.9.0
+-
 - keras==2.10.0
 - tensorflow==2.10.0
 - numpy